Getting to Appointments on Time: A Guide for Autistic Minds

 Here’s a sample breakdown to help:

-1. How long does it take to get ready (showering, dressing, gathering your things)?
+• How long does it take to get ready, such as showering, dressing, and gathering your things?

-2. How long will the journey take?
-(Look it up in advance if possible)
+• How long will the journey take?
+Look it up in advance if possible.

 • Transitioning from one task to another

-• Getting out of the house and into the car or transit
+• Getting out of the house and into the car or public transport

 • Finding parking or walking to the building

-4. Total all of this time together then subtract it from your appointment time and set your get ready alarm.
+Total all of this time together, then subtract it from your appointment time and set your “get ready” alarm.

-💡 Tip: Use a timer or visual schedule to help stay on track while getting ready.
+Tip: Using a timer or a visual schedule can help you stay on track while getting ready.

 Step 3: Prepare What You Can the Day Before